timescale/docs.timescale.com-content/getting-started/cloud-multi-node.md

 access node.

->:WARNING: To setup your first multi-node instance in Timescale Cloud, you will need to create new instances which will default to TimescaleDB 2.0, the version required to implement a multi-node cluster.
+>:WARNING: To setup your first multi-node instance in Timescale Cloud, you will need to create new Services for the Access Node and Data Nodes.

 ### Step 2: Modify Access Node settings [](step2)

 The hard work of handling distributed queries in a multi-node cluster is handled by TimescaleDB for you.
-Some queries, however, will work better in a distributed environment when parameters allow TimescaleDB to more efficiently push down some types of queries to the data nodes, or not have JIT interfere with a distributed planning process.
+Some queries, however, will perform better in a distributed environment when TimescaleDB is configured to more efficiently push down some types of queries to the data nodes.

-To that end, we highly recommend the following settings be modified for the **Access Node** only under the **Advanced Configuration** section.
+To that end, we highly recommend the following settings be modified for the **Access Node** only using the **Advanced Configuration** section in the Timescale Cloud console.

 * `pg.jit` = off
 * `pg.max_prepared_transactions` > 0 (150 is a recommended starting value)